 Pantry moths don’t just make their homes in the crevices and corners of your cupboards: they lay eggs in your dry goods, too, where they’ll hatch into larvae, grow into pupae, and eventually burst forth as moths.

 Disgusting, right?
 Keep that distaste in mind, so you don’t skip steps when getting rid of pantry moths.
-As with dropping hints to other unwanted house guests, you’ve got to be persistent, or they’ll just find another spot to get comfortable again.

 Throw Away Opened Dry Goods